chengjiawang/chengjiawang.github.io/_projects/Multimodalregistration.md

   * SIMULTANEOUS joint training for cross-modal synthesis and registration
 ![proj_image](/assets/images/projects/FireReg.png)

-Paper under review (details will be given soon).
+Paper accepted in CMIG (details will be given soon).